Prof. Fabio Sciarrino

 Full Professor – Dipartimento di Fisica

-Senior fellow – Scuola Superiore di Studi Avanzati Sapienza (SSAS)
+Senior fellow and Deputy Director – Scuola Superiore di Studi Avanzati Sapienza (SSAS)

 Dr Nicolò Spagnolo

 Nicolò Spagnolo graduated in 2008 at the Sapienza Università di Roma.
 In 2012 he received his PhD with a thesis on the generation, manipulation, and characterization of multiphoton quantum optical states, with applications in fundamental tests of quantum mechanics and in quantum information protocols.
-After his PhD, he has been working as a post-doctoral researcher in the Quantum Information lab.
 His research activities have been focused on the experimental implementation of multiphoton quantum information and quantum simulations protocols with different photonic platforms.
+In particular, in the last few years he has carried out research on multiparameter estimation, and on implementation of Boson Sampling instances and their validation.

 Dr Gonzalo Carvacho